Connectivity: About the WSS Agent

 Furthermore, the WSS Agent does not interpret proxy auto-configuration (PAC) settings as a proxy avoidance attempt.
 If your deployment uses a PAC control to manage outbound web connections, the WSS Agent detects it and uses this connection to forward web traffic (on ports 80, 443, and by default).
 If the WSS Agent cannot connect with the PAC settings, it attempts a direct connection to the WSS IP address.
 You can allow additional ports.

 Upon installation, the WSS Agent installs the WSS root certificate.
-If the certificate is not installed because of unforeseen permission issue, you can manually download it and install it
+If the certificate is not installed because of unforeseen permission issues, you can manually download it and install it

 For enhanced security, enable the Captive Portal option during configuration.
 When enabled, Captive Portal displays a challenge dialog to users each time that they begin a new browser session (or 24 hours after their previous successful entry).
 This eliminates cached credential access.